the agile way

 Without care he loses his bearings at sea;

-Without calm he loses the trust of the crew.
+Without calm he loses the trust of his crew.

-A great captain doesn’t lead his ship as a jade figurehead
+The great captain doesn’t command his ship as a proud figurehead

 But steadies her as a stone keel.